pulumi/examples/azure-ts-webserver-component/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure Web Server Component
+# Web Server Component Using Azure Virtual Machine

 This example provisions a configurable number of Linux web servers in an Azure Virtual Machine, and returns the resulting public IP addresses.
 This example uses a reusable [Pulumi component](